 Specimen Collection and Shipping: Store sample at room temperature.
 Ship sample within 5 days of collection at room temperature with overnight delivery.

 Please submit copies of diagnostic biochemical test results along with the sample, if appropriate.
 Contact the laboratory if further information is needed.
 Deletion/duplication analysis by targeted CGH array is recommended before sequence analysis.
-If deletion/duplication analysis is performed outside of Emory Genetics Laboratory, please submit a copy of the report with the test requisition.
+If deletion/duplication analysis is performed outside of EGL Genetics, please submit a copy of the report with the test requisition.

 - Pelizaeus-Merzbacher Disease: PLP1 Gene Sequencing (RQ) is available for those individuals in whom deletion analysis is negative.